FERPA Overview

 Student safety and emergencies

-The Dean of Students Office coordinates reporting and interventions for “students of concern”: any student who is displaying behaviors that may interfere with a student’s ability to be successful at the University or disrupts the learning of others.
+The Office of Student Assistance and Support (OSAS) (formerly the Dean of Students Office) coordinates reporting and interventions for “students of concern”: any student who is displaying behaviors that may interfere with a student’s ability to be successful at the University or disrupts the learning of others.
 FERPA allows school officials to share critical information about students of concern with appropriate parties.
-Please read more information provided by the Dean of Students.
+Please read more information provided by OSAS.